calaldees/teacherEducation/teacherEducation/mentors/_email_templates.md

 First Contact September 2023
 -------------

-Dear ,
+Hi  (Computing Subject Mentor - XXXSchool)
+(cc'ing as part of process
+   (Trainee Teacher - xxx School),
+   (Professional Mentor - xx School),
+  Tanya Barwick (Lead Mentor - CCCU),
+)

 I am the subject pedagogy tutor from Canterbury Christ Church University for Computing.
 I want to extend a warm welcome to you as new mentor to our programme.
 I look forward to getting to know you and your school over the next few months.

-Given that you are working with a School Direct student, I hope that you have already been able to build a good working relationship with them since the start of term.
+I was delighted to meet XXXX last Friday (22nd September).
+He was enthusiastic about the year to come.

-Firstly, I want to thank you for the work that you have undertaken so far with your Computing student.
+I want to thank you for the work that you have undertaken so far with XXXX.
 This initial period of Induction is always important to help them settle into their new school.

 Whilst I appreciate that this might appear to be quite a long email, what I have tried to do here is to pull together the main points that will help you in supporting your student as they set out on their journey towards gaining QTS.